sri123vk/Coding-AI-Agent-for-Java-Migration/README.md

 A CLI coding agent that **fully migrates Java 11 projects to Java 21** — automatically.
 Covers build config, code modernization, dependency fixes, test runs, and produces a migration report.

-> Built with raw Anthropic API calls.
-No LangChain, no Strands, no frameworks.

 ---

 ## What It Does